nutanix/kps-connector-go-template/README.md

 - Category selectors for matching the ingress connector streams (property `input.categorySelectors`)
 - Output endpoint to match the egress stream (prpoerty `output.localEdge.endpointName`)

-You can create the data pipeline by using the CLI tool
+You can create the data pipeline by using the kps CLI tool
 ```
 kps create datapipeline -f samples/pipeline.yaml
 ```